nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 ### Function context

 Whenever a function is called, a new execution context is created.
-All of the variables and functions declared _inside_ this function are protected from being access or modified by the rest of the script.
+All of the variables and functions declared **inside** this function are protected from being accessed or modified by the rest of the script.
 This is referred to as the "private scope" of the function.
-This function's execution context also *has a reference to it's outer environment.*
+This function's execution context also **has a reference to it's outer execution context**.

 ### Function execution context example
 <table><tr><th>